Public Housing Frequently Asked Questions

 I applied for Low-Income Public Housing with the City of Flagstaff Housing Authority, now what?

 Please note this set of questions deals only with the Public Housing Waiting List.
-Starting November 19, 2019, all applications for Public Housing will be submitted online.
-Starting November 19, 2019, you will apply exclusively online at https://flagaz.myhousing.com/.
+As of November 19, 2019, all applications for Public Housing are now submitted online at https://flagaz.myhousing.com/.
 If you require additional assistance, you may come to our office at 3481 North Fanning Drive in Flagstaff, Arizona during regular business hours.
 Documents such as birth certificates and social security cards are not required for the pre-application.
 These will be requested when you near the top of the waiting list.

 Question: How will I know if I am on the Waiting List or not?